How Good Is Mead For Your Health?

 - Transfer this mixture into the second container, leaving the sediment behind.

-- Seal the airlock and store in a clean, dark place for 2 months.
+- Seal the airlock and store it in a clean, dark place for 2 months.

 - Bottle the recipe and label it after 2 months.